MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. It may take a minute or two for the ne workspace to be listed, if you still don't see it, select **Refresh**, then select **Add**.

-1. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display.
+1. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display, indicating that the Microsoft Sentinel free trial is activated.
+Select **OK**.
 Note the three steps listed on the Get started page.

 1. Keep this page open, as you will use it in the next task.